seatsio/seatsio-android/README.md

 seatsio-android allows rendering seats.io seating charts or the event manager inside an Android application.

-Android SDK version 24 and upwards is supported (which corresponds to Android 7 - Nougat)
+Android SDK version 29 and upwards is supported (which corresponds to Android 10)

 ## Installation